YuriBalashov/eamt2026-eval-tutorial/README.md

 Entirely optional:

-- Python 3.10+ if you want to run the optional `scripts/python/` examples.
-An LLM assistant (Claude, GPT, Gemini) can write and adapt these scripts for you in seconds — you do not need to be a programmer.
+- Python 3.10+ if you want to run the optional `scripts/python/` example.
+An LLM assistant (Claude, GPT, Gemini) can write and adapt this script for you in seconds, or write other simple scripts — you do not need to be a programmer.

 The tutorial materials were prepared with **MATEO** version 1.6: